 20 Things To Do When The Power Goes Out

-I’m not sure how my readers feel, but lately, it seems that there are so many news reports of emergency situations where the initial report states that: “thousands are without power at this time.”
-As I’ve thought about it, I figured there were at least 20 things to do when the power goes out so you are responding as best you can to the situation.
+I’m not sure how my readers feel, but lately, there have been so many news reports of emergencies in which the initial report states that “thousands are without power at this time.”
+As I’ve thought about it, I figured there are at least 20 things to do when the power goes out, so you respond as best you can to the situation.

 “Olive Oil Lamps” by Ron Brown